lars-ctf/writeup-gpn22/never-gonna-give-you-ub.md

 ### Dockerfile

 From the `Dockerfile` we learn that the flag lies in `/flag` and that we can merely interact with the program being run via `run.sh`.
-This program is built with `gcc` and compiled without PIE (*Position-independent executables*, meaning that the address space layout is not going to randomized), with no stack protector and optimization level set to 0.
+This program is built with `gcc` and compiled without PIE (*Position-independent executables*, meaning that the address space layout is not going to be randomized), with no stack protector and optimization level set to 0.
 So that should make our lifes easier.

 ### run.sh